 For more information about the safeguard categories, please see http://www.adb.org/site/safeguards/safeguard-categories

-A resettlement framework has been reviewed by the PNG Government to establish the policies and procedures for payment of compensation or lost or damaged assets.
-The land acquisition impacts, where they occur, will be minor.
-There will be no displacement of housing and the affected people will experience only small losses of crops, trees, fences or other secondary structures.
+A resettlement framework has been reviewed by the PNG Government to establish the policies and procedures for payment of compensationf or lost or damaged assets.
+The land acquisition impacts, where they occur, will be minor, There will be no displacement of housing and the affected people will experience only small losses of crops, trees, fences or other secondary structures.
 Short resettlement plans have been prepared for Project 1 roads and these will be updated based on detailed engneering designs during loan implementation.

 The resettlement framework and plans will address specific actions favorable to indigenous peoples, if necessary, in dealing with the customary land acquisition.